 The Veteran White Card provides cover for the care and treatment of specifically accepted injuries or conditions that are war caused or service related.

-The Australian Government has put in place a number of initiatives to incentivise you to sign up to Health Insurance.
+The Australian Government has put in place some initiatives to encourage you to sign up to health insurance.
 These initiatives help ease pressure on the public hospital system and make private health insurance more affordable.

 The Federal Government Rebate